Polarization-maintaining fibers

 Conventionally the linearly polarized laser radiation is coupled into the slow axis because of its lower sensitivity to fiber bending.

-You can also couple light into the fast axis of a PM fiber cable.
-However, the bandwidth of the fiber is severly reduced and it is only advisable to couple in a wavelength close to the cut-off.
+It is also possible to couple light into the fast axis of a PM fiber cable.
+However, this severely reduces the bandwidth of the fiber, so it is only advisable to couple in a wavelength close to the cut-off.

-Please also keep in mind that Schäfter+Kirchhoff only specifies and tests as well as supplies measurement data for radiation coupled into the slow fiber axis.
-Measurement and test result will vary for coupling into the fast axis.
+Please also bear in mind that Schäfter+Kirchhoff only specifies, tests and supplies measurement data for radiation coupled into the slow fiber axis.
+Measurement and test results will vary for coupling into the fast axis.

 Polarization Analyzer

-More information of the application of the Polarization Analzer can be found in the Technotes section as well as on the product page.
+More information of the application of the Polarization Analyzer can be found in the Technotes section as well as on the product page.
 There is also an article that gives a good overview.